 Consumer Reports recommends first looking into whether the old water heater may be worth fixing.
 It suggests considering the labor costs for the repair against the time remaining on the warranty.

-Depending on the situation, space available, and potential cost of replacement, owners may also want to check into whether a tankless water heater would be a cost-effective solution.
+Depending on the situation, space available, and the potential cost of replacement, owners may also want to check into whether a tankless water heater would be a cost-effective solution.

 No matter what your situation is, replacing a water heater now requires doing at least a little more homework to find the right product and fit for your property.

 Expert property managers can simplify the process of replacing your water heater as well as other large systems and property improvements.
-Gordon James Realty helps owners plan for needed upgrades, evaluates the best, most cost-effective options, and oversees installation and work to ensure it meets regulations and building codes.
+Gordon James Realty helps owners plan for needed upgrades, evaluates the best, most cost-effective options, and oversees the installation and work to ensure it meets regulations and building codes.